Who Are We?

 The Committee

-Kerry Weste - President
+Kerry Weste - Vice President

-Kerry was admitted as a solicitor and barrister in South Australia in 1998 and has been a member of the ALHR National Committee since 2014, including a two year term as ALHR Vice-President.
-She has practiced in South Australia, London and Sydney as a criminal defence solicitor and as a Senior Legal Officer for the Commonwealth Director of Public Prosecutions and has 25 years experience as an advocate.
+She has practiced in South Australia, London and Sydney as a criminal defence solicitor and as a Senior Legal Officer for the Commonwealth Director of Public Prosecutions and has 26 years experience as an advocate.

 Kerry has worked for top tier private firms and currently works as a human rights consultant in the civil society and NGO sector.
 She has extensive experience working within the policy and law reform space, in domestic and international advocacy campaigns and engaging with UN Special Procedures mechanisms.